Jpunt/sass-t1000/README.md

 </div>
 ```

 This way the elements will be at full width for `s`, they're equally divided for `l` layout and something special `m`.
-But c'mon, 12 columns and a `10px` gutter for small screens?
+But c'mon, 12 columns and such a large gutter for small screens?
 That's insane.
 Let's clean that up and give large screens a little bit more air as well:

 ```scss
 @import 'T-1000';